Bayer Carbon Program

 1 Payments subject to: (a) verification by Bayer that the selected practices have been performed and, for historical payments, that carbon assets have been generated; and (b) all other applicable terms of the Bayer Carbon-Smart Master Services Agreement and attached program terms.

 2 Applicable field must also be newly enrolled in Qualifying Regenerative Agriculture Programs, offered through ForGround by Bayer, as of 2024 to participate in the Nitrogen Management Program.
 Must use qualifying nitrification inhibitor and realize a 5% reduction in synthetic nitrogen compared to 4-year baseline average prior to nitrification inhibitor use.
 Field must be planted with corn to be eligible for per acre payment.
-See Bayer Carbon-Smart Practices Master Agreement for further details.
+See Bayer Carbon-Smart Practices Master Agreement, and attached program terms, for further details.

-The Bayer Carbon Program described in this material is subject to the current version of the Bayer Carbon-Smart Practices Master Agreement and attached program terms.
-The information is to aid in the understanding of the Bayer Carbon Program and does not change or modify the Bayer Carbon-Smart Practices Master Agreement and attached program terms in any way.
+3 Certain practices may be subject to state acre enrollment limits.
+The regenerative agriculture program described in this material is subject to the current version of the Bayer Carbon-Smart Practices Master Agreement and attached program terms.
+The information is to aid in the understanding of the program and does not change or modify the Bayer Carbon-Smart Practices Master Agreement and attached program terms in any way.

-FieldView™ is a trademark of Climate LLC, Bayer CropScience Inc. licensee.
-Bayer and Bayer Cross are registered trademarks of Bayer Group. © 2024 Bayer Group.
+FieldView™ is a trademark of Climate LLC.
+Bayer and Bayer Cross are registered trademarks of Bayer Group. ©2025 Bayer Group.
 All rights reserved.